Unrelentless/mess-kotlin/README.md

 ## Ender Link

 The Ender Link will serve as your remote connection to the brain on your adventures.
+It even works in other dimensions.

 While sneaking, right-clicking an "Eye of Ender" on a brain will create an Ender Link to the brain at that specific location and when used remotely will access the brain's GUI.